Grounded Team

 Aoife Hough • Therapist

-Aoife believes in meeting clients wherever they are, centering their expertise in their own lived experience, and celebrating each person’s internal wisdom and capacity for growth.
-She brings a focus on warmth and relational connection to her work with individuals, couples/polycules, and groups, creating a space for vulnerability and change.
+Aoife believes in meeting clients exactly where they are, centering their expertise in their own lived experience, and celebrating each person’s internal wisdom and capacity for growth.
+She brings a warm and relational connection to her work with individuals, couples/polycules, and groups, creating a space for vulnerability and change.

 Heather Spurrell • Therapist

-Heather (she/her), an LMSW and graduate from New York University, works collaboratively with clients to explore areas where they feel stuck and identify new ways to move forward.
-Heather has extensive experience supporting clients as they navigate relationships, life transitions, anxiety, depression, trauma, and supporting individuals and families through perinatal and parenting stages.
-Her approach integrates CBT, DBT, and psychodynamic modalities to meet each client’s unique needs.
+Heather (she/her) is a Licensed Master Social Worker (LMSW) and graduate of New York University.
+She works collaboratively with clients to explore areas where they feel stuck and identify new ways to move forward.
+Heather has extensive experience supporting clients as they navigate relationships, life transitions, anxiety, depression, trauma, fertility, and the perinatal and parenting stages.
+Her approach integrates Cognitive Behavioral Therapy, DBT, and psychodynamic modalities to meet each client’s unique needs.

 Heather’s style is warm, authentic, compassionate, and deeply empathic.
 She believes that meaningful therapeutic work begins when clients feel safe, understood, and connected.
-Viewing each person as the expert of their own experience, Heather honors the unique combination of strengths, wisdom, and bravery that each client brings to the process.
-She takes an active and curious stance, helping clients recognize their strengths, address challenges, and understand how unconscious patterns can shape their lives.
-Heather believes in every individual’s profound capacity for kindness, courage, compassion, accountability, and agency—and in the power of these qualities to foster genuine change and healing.
+Heather honors the strengths and wisdom that each client brings to the process.
+She takes an active and curious stance to address challenges and understand how unconscious patterns can shape clients’ lives.

 Julian Goldhagen • Therapist